LiskArchive/lisk-legacy-docs/maintain-node.md

 ## What is a Lisk node?

-The Lisk blockchain is a decentralized network that consists of many different servers/nodes around the world, which are controlled by individuals.
+The Lisk blockchain is a decentralized network that consists of many different servers/nodes around the world, which are maintained by individuals.
 These nodes communicate with the network, e.g. by broadcasting and receiving blocks or transactions from their peers.
 A Lisk node is also required to forge/add new blocks to the blockchain.